 Oil and gas dominate the extractive sector.
-Nigeria, in 2011, produced 2.9% and 1.2% of crude oil and gas, respectevely, worldwide.
-As of 2011's figures according to BP Statistical review, Nigeria holds 2.3% and 2.5% of crude oil and gas worldwide reserves.
-As Africa’s leading crude oil producer, Nigeria accounted for about 24% of African and about 2.9% of total world crude oil production in 2012.
+According to BP 2014 Statistical review, Nigeria holds 2.2% of world's crude oil reserves and 2.7% of gas.
+As Africa’s leading crude oil producer, Nigeria accounted for 26% of African and 2.7% of total world crude oil production in 2012.
 In the same year it accounted for 1.1% of global gas production.
 The state-owned Nigerian National Petroleum Corp.
 (NNPC) reported that crude oil output in 2011 increased by about 15% compared with that of 2009.

 NEITI published the audit reports for 2009, 2010 and 2011 on 31 January 2013.
-The firm Sada Idris and Co conducted these financial audits that were followed by physical and process audits.
+These financial audits were followed by physical and process audits.
 Oil and gas revenue in 2011 reached US $68.4 billion.
 Read more about the report here.

 NEITI has published a report summarising findings from the first ten years (1999-2008) of EITI reporting.
 This succinct and informative report is available at the NEITI website.

 - EITI reports include financial, physical and process audits.

 - Report disaggregated by company and revenue stream.